shanavaz7077/Chat_App/README.md

-Certainly!
-Including screenshots in your README can greatly enhance the user experience by providing visual references.
-Below is the updated README content with placeholders for screenshots.
-You can replace the placeholders with the actual paths to your images once you have them.

----

 # Real-time Chat Application

 A full-stack real-time chat application built with Node.js, Express, MongoDB, React, and WebSockets.
 This application allows users to register, log in, and chat with other online users in real-time.